huynhsontung/InstaSharper/README.md

 #### Current version: 1.4.0 [Stable], 2.0.0 [Under development]

 ## Overview
-This project intends to provide all the features available in the Instagram API up to 12.0.0.7.91.
-It is being developed in C# for .NET Framework 4.5.2 and .NET Standard 2.0
+This project intends to provide all the features available in the Instagram API.
+It is being developed in C# for .NET Standard 2.0

 #### This repository is provided for reference purposes only.

 * Please note that this project is still in design and development phase; the libraries may suffer major changes even at the interface level, so don't rely (yet) in this software for production uses. *

 ## Cross-platform by design
-Build with dotnet core.
+Build with .NET Standard.
 Can be used on Mac, Linux, Windows.

 ## Easy to install
 Use library as dll, reference from [myget](https://www.myget.org/feed/instashaper-develop/package/nuget/InstaSharper) or clone source code.